josecognibotics/julia_exos_development/README.md

 - sid (unstable): 4.0.2-1

-If newer versions are needed, the source pacakges can be downloaded via http://www.swig.org/download.html
+If newer versions are needed, the source pacakges can be downloaded via http://www.swig.org/download.html# julia_exos_development